AppsFlyer/donkey/README.md

-# donkey
+# Donkey

 ## TODO
+- Remove leak detector in production and add in debug mode
+- Turn off / on vertx features in production / debug mode.
 - Clean up the middleware code in route.clj
 - Add more middleware tests
 - TESTS!
-- Implement debug mode
 - Client implementation
 - Check about using OpenCensus rather than DropWizard for metrics
 - Documentation